-About the same time, a Vermont-based study was underway, looking for the causes of degenerative diseases such as Alzheimer's and Parkinson's.1 Through these experiments, an answer was found: Aluminum, in higher than average amounts, was linked to Alzheimer's and Parkinson's.
+At about the same time, a Vermont-based study was underway, looking for the causes of degenerative diseases such as Alzheimer's and Parkinson's.1 Through these experiments, an answer was found: aluminum, in higher than average amounts, was linked to Alzheimer's and Parkinson's.

 What Is the Connection Between Aspirin and Aluminum Consumption?

 Aluminum is a primary ingredient in the commercially available buffered form of aspirin.
 While researchers have revealed its tumor-preventing and carcinogen-neutralizing abilities, aspirin has also potentially destroyed the central nervous systems of millions of Americans .1

 2-3 daily aspirin prevent tumor formation and neutralize the cancer-causing effects of nicotine, according to a Michigan based study (1)

 Two or more aspirin a week increases the risk of pancreatic cancer by 58% and 14 or more aspirin a week increases the risk by 86% according to a Massachusetts study (3)

 Taking baby aspirin reduces the risk of heart attacks and strokes in diabetics (4)